 What do salted eggs taste like?

-Salted eggs have a unique savory and salty taste.
-The curing process creates a briny flavor, distinct from regular eggs.
 The egg whites resemble the texture of regular boiled eggs with a pronounced salty flavor.
 The yolks are decadent and buttery, with a consistency that can be both grainy and creamy.
-Some have compared their taste to parmesan cheese, adding a rich, umami flavor to dishes.

 How are salted eggs made?

 Salted duck eggs, sometimes chicken eggs, are preserved by immersing them in a concentrated salt solution or encasing them in salted clay, mud, or charcoal paste for several weeks.
-After this curing process, the eggs are rinsed and boiled or steamed before consumption.

-In the Philippines, salted eggs are often made using the Pateros method.
-Clay, table salt, and water are mixed to form a thick batter.
-Fresh eggs are individually dipped in the mixture, packed in wooden boxes lined with newspapers, and wrapped lightly in newspapers for dehydration control.
+A thick batter is formed from clay, table salt, and water.
+Fresh eggs are dipped in the mixture, packed in wooden boxes lined with newspapers, and wrapped lightly in them for dehydration control.

-The eggs are stored at room temperature for 12 to 14 days, allowing the salt to distribute evenly inside the eggs through osmosis.
+The eggs are stored at room temperature for 12 to 14 days, allowing the salt to distribute evenly inside through osmosis.
 After the curing period, they are cleaned and boiled on low heat for 30 minutes.
-Chicken eggs can also be processed using this method, but breakage may occur in up to 10% of the batch.

 Are salted eggs healthy?